- 1What Is Gout?

 Aspiration: The joint may be directly aspirated using a needle, and uric acid crystals are examined under the microscope.

-Non Steroidal Anti Inflammatory Drugs (NSAIDs): These are drugs that help in pain management and swelling.
+Non-steroidal Inflammatory Drugs (NSAIDs): These are drugs that help in pain management and swelling.
 People with kidney diseases, stomach ulcers, and specific health problems should refrain from taking these drugs.

 Oral and injectable corticosteroids can relieve pain and swelling.

-Treating the Condition: Treatment usually includes over-the-counter drugs;
+Treating the Condition: Treatment usually includes over-the-counter drugs:

 Drinking plenty of water to maintain proper kidney function.

-Exercising regularly to stay at a healthy weight.
+Exercise regularly to maintain a healthy weight.

 Alcohol.